Djuanda Forest Park

 Taman Hutan Raya Ir.
 H. Juanda (lt.
-Grand Forest Park of (engineer) H. Juanda) is a conservation area and botanical garden in Bandung, Indonesia.
-It covers 590 hectares, stretching from Dago Pakar to Maribaya.
+Grand Forest Park of (engineer) H. Juanda), locally shortened to "Tahura" is a conservation area and botanical garden in Bandung, Indonesia.

-The park takes its name after Djuanda Kartawidjaja, the last Prime Minister of Indonesia.
+The park is named after Djuanda Kartawidjaja, the last Prime Minister of Indonesia.
 It is located in Kampung Pakar, Ciburial Village, in the Cimenyan District.
 Its altitude ranges between 770 and 1330 meters above sea level.
 Its fertile soil sustains about 2500 types of plants, consisting of 40 familia and 112 species.
+Notable specimens include the Pinus merkusii, a pine tree known to exceed 30 metres in height and only grows at high altitudes.
 In 1965 the park was established with an extent of around 10 ha, but this has expanded to 590 hectares stretching from Dago Pakar to Maribaya.
 It is currently managed by the Forestry Service of West Java Provincial Government (previously under the auspices of Perum Perhutani).

+Places of Interest at Djuanda Forest Park

+The park is home to several waterfalls, rock formations, man-made caves, as well as several bridges, all connected with forest paths.
+These paths are frequented by locals and tourists alike, with some sections paved with bricks and the rest with cobblestone.
+On weekends or holidays, the park often becomes a busy hiking spot.

+Dutch Cave

+Colloquially known as Gua Belanda or Goa Belanda, which translates to "Dutch Cave", this cave was originally a tunnel, cutting straight through a hill and measuring 144 metres in length.
+It is situated roughly 300 metres from the secondary park entrance, and can be reached within a 5 minute walk.
+This cave is a remnant of Dutch colonial occupation in the region, being a man-made structure constructed by the Dutch in 1901.
+Its original purpose was to aid in servicing the nearby hydroelectric power plant.
+It was refurbished in 1918 and added the halls and corridors, though to this day 2 corridors are only partly done, and can only be accessed via small openings from the main shaft.